lovejing1990/yuanma/readme.md

 atel0/AAEmu are not affiliated with XLGames.
 All brands and trademarks belong to their respective owners.
 AAEmu is not a XLGames-approved software, nor is it associated with XLGames.

-Now you can create character.
+Now you can create characters.
+Now you can enter the world.

 ![avatar](/doc/img/Screenshot_1.png)
 ![avatar](/doc/img/Screenshot_2.png)